open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 - Add an editable label that can be used to define the time between ON/OFF events (currently the output bit flips at a 50% duty cycle).

-- Make all the parameters stream specific and generate TTL events for each stream
+- Make all the parameters stream-specific and generate TTL events for each input stream.

 |